 Bi-monthly– If you want to get a larger sample size for your KPIs, tracking them bi-monthly is the best option.
 This larger sample size will have lesser variations and deviations in the data.
-Few of them include cost per acquisition, average cost per value, etc.
+Few of them include cost per acquisition, the average cost per value, etc.

 Monthly – Monthly reports are apt for identifying purchase patterns, understanding marketing efforts.
 These KPIs can be related to your Buy Box views, cart abandonment rate, etc.

 Quarterly – If you want to refine your long-term strategies, you need to track certain KPIs every quarter.
-Quarterly reports and metrics helps you align your performance with your business objectives.
+Quarterly reports and metrics help you align your performance with your business objectives.
 Product relationship (which products are viewed to grow cross-selling tactics), customer relationship value (CLV), product affinity (which products are purchased together to come up with cross-promotion strategies) are a few of them.

 Often, it is important to determine your goals and define your KPIs ahead.

-Majority of the sellers look at the basic metrics that Amazon provide that include:
+The majority of the sellers look at the basic metrics that Amazon provide that include:

 Though these metrics are the cornerstones for your business, they cannot give you an in-depth analysis of your Amazon business.
 They are great to track if you are just starting.
-However, these will not give you the right direction to track your business objectives on a long run.
+However, these will not give you the right direction to track your business objectives in a long run.
 You need to have a strategic overview and understanding of how to do Amazon KPI analysis to scale your business.

 Let’s dive into a few of the Amazon KPIs that aid your business growth.